dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 A static member invocation on a class `C`, of the form `C.m()` (or any other member access), is resolved by looking up static members in `C` named `m` and looking up static members of every accessible static extension with on-class `C` and a member named `m`.

+If `C` contains such a declaration then the expression is an invocation of that static member of `C`, with the same static analysis and dynamic behavior as before the introduction of this feature.

-An error occurs if fewer than one or more than one declaration named `m` was found.
+Otherwise, an error occurs if fewer than one or more than one declaration named `m` was found.

-If the invocation has been resolved to a static member declared by the class `C` then the static analysis and dynamic semantics are the same as in the pre-feature language.

-Otherwise, when the invocation has been resolved to a static member declaration in a static extension `E`, the invocation is treated as `E.m()`, which is an invocation of a specific static function, analyzed and executed as usual.
+Otherwise, the invocation is resolved to the given static member declaration in a static extension named `E`, and the invocation is treated as `E.m()` *(this is an explicitly resolved invocation, which is specified above)*.

 #### The instantiated constructor return type of a static extension

-We associate a static extension `E` with formal type parameters `X1 extends B1 ..
+We associate a static extension declaration _D_ named `E` with formal type parameters `X1 extends B1 ..
 Xs extends Bs` and an actual type argument list `T1 ..
-Ts` with a type known as the _instantiated constructor return type of_ `E` _with type arguments_ `T1 ..
+Ts` with a type known as the _instantiated constructor return type of_ _D_ _with type arguments_ `T1 ..
 Ts`.

-When a static extension `E` has an on-clause which is a non-generic class `C`, the instantiated constructor return type is `C`, for any list of actual type arguments. *It is not very useful to declare a type parameter of a static extension which isn't used in the constructor return type, because it can only be passed in an explicitly resolved constructor invocation, e.g., `E<int>.C(42)`.
+When a static extension declaration _D_ named `E` has an on-clause which is a non-generic class `C`, the instantiated constructor return type is `C`, for any list of actual type arguments.

+*It is not very useful to declare a type parameter of a static extension which isn't used in the constructor return type, because it can only be passed in an explicitly resolved constructor invocation, e.g., `E<int>.C(42)`.
 In all other invocations, the value of such type variables is determined by instantiation to bound.*

-When a static extension has no formal type parameters, and it has an on-type `C<S1 ..
-Sk>`, the instantiated constructor return type is `C<S1 ..
+When a static extension declaration _D_ has no formal type parameters, and it has an on-type `C<S1 ..
+Sk>`, the instantiated constructor return type of _D_ is `C<S1 ..
 Sk>`. *In this case the on-type is a fixed type (also known as a ground type), e.g., `List<int>`.
-The point is that there are no type variables in the type, and hence it is the same for every call site.*
+This implies that the constructor return type of D is the same for every call site.*

-Consider a static extension `E` with formal type parameters `X1 extends B1 ..
+Consider a static extension declaration _D_ named `E` with formal type parameters `X1 extends B1 ..
 Xs extends Bs` and a constructor return type `C<S1 ..
 Sk>`.
 With actual type arguments `T1 ..
-Ts`, the instantiated constructor return type of `E` with type arguments `T1 ..
+Ts`, the instantiated constructor return type of _D_ with type arguments `T1 ..
 Ts` is `[T1/X1 ..
 Ts/Xs]C<S1 ..
 Sk>`.

 #### Explicit invocation of a constructor in a static extension